Lozzalingo/DuckBot/README.md

 ```

 ### 3. **Clone the repository**
-Start by cloning the DuckBot repository to your local machine.
+Clone the DuckBot repository to your local machine.
 Open your terminal and run the following command:

 ```bash
 git clone https://github.com/your-username/DuckBot.git